Sortillo excited to be back home on Augie bench

 This week, it was announced that Sortillo, a former standout player for the Augustana men's basketball program, has become part of Schafer's coaching staff for the Vikings.

-“It was just a big puzzle that finally fit into place,” said Sortillo.
+“It was just a big puzzle that finally fit into place,” Sortillo said.

 One of the biggest pieces of that was the COVID-19 pandemic.